Channel Cycle Time: A New Measure of Short-term Fairness: Simulation results

+This section evaluates the CCT of CSMA/CA in a homogeneous network.
+We shall first consider the two-user case to validate our analytical results, and then extend the simulations to the case with more users.

-Next, we compare the channel cycle time of CSMA/CA in the RTS/CTS mode and the basic mode, as shown in Fig.~\ref{fig:result_CSMA}.
-The RTS/CTS mode introduces additional handshake overhead before transmission to reduce the collision probability.
-Fig.~\ref{fig:result_CSMA} shows that the RTS/CTS mode has a larger (smaller) channel cycle time than the basic mode when $\ell_\text{pkt}$ is small (large).
+Fig.~\ref{fig:result_CSMA} compares the CCT of CSMA/CA in the RTS/CTS mode and the basic mode in a two-user homogeneous network, in which the two users are audible to each other (i.e., they are not hidden terminals).
+As can be seen, the analytical results of CSMA/CA match the simulation results very well, validating our analysis.
+It also shows that the RTS/CTS mode exhibits a larger (smaller) channel cycle time than the basic mode when $\ell_\text{pkt}$ is small (large).
 The inflection point occurs when

-This is easy to understand as the reduced collision probability by RTS/CTS does not outweigh the incurred time costs when the packet duration is short.
+This is easy to understand since the RTS/CTS mode introduces additional handshake overhead before transmission to reduce the collision probability.
+When the packet duration is short, the reduced collision probability by RTS/CTS does not outweigh the incurred time costs .

+When the two users are hidden terminals to each other, on the other hand, Fig.~\ref{fig:result_CSMA_hidden} compares the CCT of CSMA/CA under the basic and RTS/CTS modes.
+We have the following observations: \begin{itemize}[leftmargin=0.45cm] \item We have proven in Theorem~\ref{thm:CW_bounds_CSMA_hidden} that our upper bound is tight when $\text{CW}_\text{max}=\text{CW}_\text{min}$ or $\text{CW}_\text{max}=2\text{CW}_\text{min}$.
+This is confirmed in Fig.~\ref{fig:result_CSMA_hidden} when $\text{CW}_\text{min}=\{32,64\}\cdot T_\text{slot}$ and $\text{CW}_\text{max}=64\cdot T_\text{slot}$. \item If we fix $\text{CW}_\text{min}$, a larger $\text{CW}_\text{max}$ results in a larger CCT.
+This is because the two users are hidden terminals.
+Frequent collisions will result in one user getting the largest contention window, while the other user gets the smallest contention window, leading to the phenomenon of CCT increasing as $\text{CW}_\text{max}$ increases. \item The increase in $\text{CW}_\text{min}$ leads to a smaller CCT.
+This can be understood in that a large $\text{CW}_\text{min}$ results in a lower collision probability in the presence of hidden terminals.
+Therefore, CCT decreases. \end{itemize}

+Next, we consider homogeneous networks with more than two users and evaluate the CCT of CSMA/CA. We assume there are no hidden terminals in the network.
+The simulation results are given in Fig.~\ref{fig:result_CSMA_moreuser}, where (a) presents the CCT versus $\ell_\text{pkt}$ and (b) presents the CCT versus $N$.

+As can be seen from Fig.~\ref{fig:result_CSMA_moreuser}(a), \begin{itemize}[leftmargin=0.45cm] \item In both the basic and RTS/CTS modes of CSMA/CA, CCT increases almost linearly in the packet length $\ell_\text{pkt}$. \item The CCT of CSMA/CA in the RTS/CTS mode is smaller than that in the basic mode when $\ell_\text{pkt}$ is large; while they can be larger when $\ell_\text{pkt}$ and $N$ are small (as shown in Fig.~\ref{fig:result_CSMA}).
+Therefore, for large $\ell_\text{pkt}$, the RTS/CTS mode is superior to the basic mode as far as the short-term fairness is concerned. \end{itemize}

+Fig.~\ref{fig:result_CSMA_moreuser}(b) shows that the CCT increases in the number of users $N$.
+In particular, the gains of the RTS/CTS mode over the basic mode is more pronounced in the case of larger $N$.
+This is intuitive as more users means larger collision probabilities without RTS/CTS.